 The Signals are divided into Common signals and Bands.
-The Bands contain the activities registered in the mobile and wireless ranges while the rest of the signals are placed into the Common signals category.
+The Bands contain the activities registered in

 The excess of the threshold may mean that the signal has a local origin.
-The aim of the Delta X is to discover all local transmitters; therefore, such signals are assigned a higher danger level.
+The aim of the Delta X is to discover all local transmitters; therefore such signals are assigned a higher danger level.
 The level is calculated on the above-threshold basis and takes into consideration the dBm level and the bandwidth of the signal.